iulusoy/RSE-pioneers/_posts/2025-08-25-Hans-Dieter-Meyer-en.markdown

     title: "MCTDH Software Interface"
   - url: /assets/images/MCTDH-ship.jpg
     image_path: /assets/images/MCTDH-ship.jpg
     alt: "The MCTDH ship, steered by Dieter.
 Non-smokers clearly achieve better scientific results than do people who smoke.
-While Oriol is on the lookout, Frank Otto is busy programming."
+While Oriol is on the lookout, Frank Otto is busy programming.
+This artwork was created by Prof. Shirin Faraji for Dieter on the occasion of his 60th birthday."
     title: "The MCTDH ship, steered by Dieter.
 Non-smokers clearly achieve better scientific results than do people who smoke.
-While Oriol is on the lookout, Frank Otto is busy programming."
+While Oriol is on the lookout, Frank Otto is busy programming.
+This artwork was created by Prof. Shirin Faraji for Dieter on the occasion of his 60th birthday."
   - url: https://www.pci.uni-heidelberg.de/tc/index.html
     image_path: /assets/images/uni-hd-logo.png
     alt: "Theoretical Chemistry group at Heidelberg University"